ocroquette/gradle-extools/README.md

 ```

 ### Tool aliases
-The example above will work, but it is not nice to have the version number specified twice (once in the ```extools {}``` block, and once in the task definition). To avoid this, you can define an alias for the extools in the main configuration:
+The example above will work, but it is not nice to have the version number specified twice (once in the ```extools {}``` block, and once in the task definition).
+To avoid this, you can define an alias for the extools in the main configuration:

 ```
 extools {